Supertext/polylang-supertext/README.md

 3. Go to Settings > Supertext Settings to provide API keys and language mappings
 4. Go to a page/post you would like to be translated by supertext
 5. Place an offer, accept it and wait until supertext has automatically translated your page/post

-# Frequently Asked Questions

-What do I need to use this plugin?

-A valid supertext customer account per WordPress user and the corresponding API key.

-# Changelog

-1.0
-* Initial, german only version of the plugin